Engineering

 This approach keeps backend systems focused on things that really need central control, like persistence, account state, and policy checks.

 It also supports privacy goals with less ceremony.
 If data can stay in the browser, we keep it there.
+If a workflow needs central infrastructure, the article or tool should say why rather than pretending local execution solves every case.

 Cloud APIs are still essential.
 Nobody serious is arguing otherwise.